Winter Outdoor Skills and Survival Training

 Colorado is notorious for its snow, downhill and back country skiing.
 It is also notorious for its sudden flash storms and blizzards that commonly catch the unsuspecting outdoor adventurer off guard.
-Many have died in Colorado because we have blue skies in the morning but by midday, a vicious storm has rolled in before a hiker, unprepared for winter survival, has time to react.
+Many have died in Colorado because we have blue skies in the morning but by midday, a vicious storm has rolled in before an unaware hiker has time to react.
 Even the most experienced of hikers have become trapped in Colorado’s snow storms.
-Colorado may not have the largest amount of constant cumulative snow, but will be the type of winter survival weather conditions a typical outdoors-man will find himself in during the winter.
+Colorado may not have the largest amount of constant cumulative snow, but will be the type of weather conditions a typical outdoorsman will find himself in during the winter.
 You will not get the convenience of a 12 foot snow drift to build your winter palace.

 Surviving in the extreme cold is mostly about staying warm, keeping your body temperature up and getting out of the elements.
 The traditional survival techniques do not always apply, due to the cold and wet surroundings.
-The winter survival course will teach you how to build snow and primitive shelters, that will allow you to ride out a storm, and how to build a fire to keep you warm in frigid temperatures.
+This course will teach you how to build snow and primitive shelters that will allow you to ride out a storm and how to build a fire to keep you warm in frigid temperatures.
 We will discuss the dangers of hypothermia, frostbite, dehydration, and snow blindness and ways to prevent them.